BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 ![[#5 sheet]](./ressources/todo.png "#5 sheet")

->⚠ Please note that you secondary parameter value selected will be memorized by the MiniChord, but only if you switch between presets (to avoid having to write to memory the selected value with every parameter change).
+>⚠ Please note that you secondary parameter value selected will be memorized by the minichord, but only if you switch between presets (to avoid having to write to memory the selected value with every parameter change).

 ## Arpeggiator

 ![[#6 sheet]](./ressources/todo.png "#6 sheet")

-The Minichord has a very basic apreggiator function, allowing to play 16 steps pattern on the four voices of the chord section. **To activate the arpeggiator, do a long (more than 1 second) press on the "rythm" button**.
+The minichord has a very basic apreggiator function, allowing to play 16 steps pattern on the four voices of the chord section. **To activate the arpeggiator, do a long (more than 1 second) press on the "rythm" button**.
 The led will flash rythmically and the arpeggiator will start.

 **While the arpeggiator is playing, you can move from chord to chord by using the chord buttons as usual.**